'Slipped Disc' FAQs

 - frequent night shifts

-How is a slipped disc diagnosed?
+How are slipped discs diagnosed?

 Your doctor will carefully listen to your story and examine you, and usually he will arrange MRI scan.